 Whether you are a complete novice or an experienced climber, head games can affect us all.
 Imposter syndrome may make you feel like you shouldn’t be at the wall, maybe you have a fear of falling or maybe you keeping letting your inner demons affect your ability to progress to the next grade.

 Black Diamond athlete Hazel Findlay is not just a highly experienced pro-climber, but she regularly runs workshops on headgames.
-She has kindly agreed to talk to TCA climbers about the psychology of climbing.
+She kindly agreed to talk to TCA climbers about the psychology of climbing.

 Get up close and personal with Hazel as she shares advice for tackling the psychological challenges that affect climbers.